SenseNet/sncom-resources/_docs/how-to-install-sn6-from-source.md

 category: Guides
 version: v6.0.0
 tags: install source sn6
-description: In this document we would like to guide you through the installation process of sensenet ECM from a source package.
+description: In this document we would like to guide you through the installation process of sensenet from a source package.
 ---

 # How to install sensenet 6.5 from source package

-In this document we would like to guide you through the installation process of sensenet ECM from a source package.
-We hope that you will encounter no complications during installation, or later on while working with sensenet ECM.
+In this document we would like to guide you through the installation process of sensenet from a source package.
+We hope that you will encounter no complications during installation, or later on while working with sensenet.
 If you come across a bug by any chance, or have questions concerning our product, feel free to contact us at on
 [gitter](https://gitter.im/SenseNet/sensenet), [slack](https://sensenetecm.slack.com) or [stackoverflow](http://stackoverflow.com/questions/tagged/sensenet).

-> This document describes the steps of installing SenseNet ECM on machines with IIS 7.0 or higher version.
+> This document describes the steps of installing sensenet on machines with IIS 7.0 or higher version.

 ## Steps

-> In case you are an Enterprise customer and want to use the `Task Management` feature in SenseNet ECM (e.g. you want to have preview images for your documents), please install the `Task Management` component first.
+> In case you are an Enterprise customer and want to use the `Task Management` feature in sensenet (e.g. you want to have preview images for your documents), please install the `Task Management` component first.

-### 1. Download sensenet ECM
+### 1. Download sensenet

-Download the SenseNet ECM source package.
+Download the sensenet source package.
 The latest version of this package is available on our [CodePlex page](http://sensenet.codeplex.com/).
->The public CodePlex page above offers **sensenet ECM Community Edition**.
+>The public CodePlex page above offers **sensenet Community Edition**.
 Customers who have access to the Enterprise Edition should use that source package.
 For differences between the two editions, please visit the following article: [Differences between Community and Enterprise editions]()

 #### Install MSBuild Extension Pack ####

-If you did not install this package previously, please download and install it, as it is a prerequisite for building the SenseNet ECM solution.
+If you did not install this package previously, please download and install it, as it is a prerequisite for building the sensenet solution.
 [MSBuild Extension Pack](http://www.msbuildextensionpack.com/)

 ### 2. Extract the package ###